unomedina93/DonationDemoTest/README.md

 VS Code

 FAQs-
 I had to remove the node_modules folder from within Cypress Automation as Github didnt allow it.
-I compressed the module file.
+I compressed the module folder.
-In order to run the test, the node_modules file needs to be unzipped and placed within Cypress Automation.
+In order to run the test, the node_modules folder needs to be unzipped and placed within Cypress Automation.
 Cypress Automation\node_modules

+Steps-

 HELP -
 Documentation References: